denodo/denodoconnect-odata/denodo-odata2-service-5.5/README.txt

 DENODO ODATA SERVICE
 =============================================================================

-Denodo OData Server allows users to connect to the Denodo Platform and query its databases using an OData 2.0 interface.
+Denodo OData Service allows users to connect to the Denodo Platform and query its databases using an OData 2.0 interface.

 The project is distributed as a binary war file (Java Web application ARchive)